 Ultimately, I suppose I will read more in the hope that this will possibly turn out not to be something generic.

-MELINDA: Right now, I feel like I’m reading some kind of alternate universe reboot of Cardcaptor Sakura.
+MJ: Right now, I feel like I’m reading some kind of alternate universe reboot of Cardcaptor Sakura.
 Am I wrong?

 MICHELLE: I can see how you’d think that, and it is true that each knight supposedly has a different specialty (attacks, discovery, alchemy…), but because she isn’t compelled to collect more cards or go up against an enemy, Anise isn’t actually using these cards the same way Sakura does, and it’s much less compelling so far.
 That said, volume two has just come out, so perhaps that’ll give me a better idea of the direction in which the series is heading.

 MJ: I’ve finally now caught up on the latest volumes of one of my favorite series, Fumi Yoshinaga’s What Did You Eat Yesterday?, specifically volumes five and six.
 I suppose it’s a testament to my harried life that I would have let more than one volume of this series linger in my to-read pile, but it’s also telling that when I have real time to sit down and read, this is the series I choose first.